TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionconfigparsingfailure.md

 	cloudEnvironments="public"
 />

-# ExtensionConfigParsingFailure - We have detected that your backup operation failed because the service was unable to parse the backup extension configuration
+# Error ExtensionConfigParsingFailure

 <!--issueDescription-->
-## **Failure in parsing the configuration for the backup extension**
+We have detected that your backup operation failed because the service was unable to parse the backup extension configuration.
 <!--/issueDescription-->

-## **Recommended Document**
+## **Recommended Documents**

-To resolve ExtensionConfigParsingFailure issue, refer the [troubleshooting article](https://aka.ms/AB-ExtensionConfigParsingFailure).
+To resolve an ExtensionConfigParsingFailure issue, refer to the [troubleshooting article](https://aka.ms/AB-ExtensionConfigParsingFailure).